FakeTails/chess-revitalized/README.md

 - ability to select from 2 different drafting templates (standard and random)
 ---

-</br> Designed and developed by Alexander Bachmann, Joshua LaRocca, Michael Brewer, Isabelle Powell, and Daniel Amorim
+</br> Designed and developed by Alexander Bachmann, Joshua LaRocca, Michael Brewer, Isabel Powell, and Daniel Amorim